 + Mental Health Nursing: The course provides the theoretical knowledge and skills necessary for the care of psychiatric patients in acute and long-term care facilities.

 + Maternal/Newborn Nursing: This course equips students with theoretical instruction and clinical application on care of the woman during pregnancy as well as care of the newborn.

 + Pediatric Nursing: Family-centered care of children is the focus of this course.
 It explores issues of normal childcare as well as health alterations of children from infancy through adolescence.

 A BSN Degree Is the Key to Your Future

 The healthcare industry is always changing and evolving, which requires nurses to continue obtaining higher levels of training and education.

-Practicing nurses who have earned an associate degree can recognize the advantages to continuing their education, which might include a higher salary, increased responsibility, the opportunity to teach, and supervise entry-level nurses.
+Practicing nurses who have earned an associate degree can recognize the advantages of continuing their education, which might include a higher salary, increased responsibility, and the opportunity to teach, and supervise entry-level nurses.

 In general, nursing is a field that will give you many chances to continue evolving and honing your skills.
 A BSN degree can put you on a path to reaching your professional and personal milestones.
 Most importantly, it will allow you to better serve the patients you treat.